cyberchimps/ifeature/README.txt

-iFeature Pro 5 Responsive Drag and Drop WordPress Theme
+iFeature 5 Responsive Drag and Drop WordPress Theme
 =======================================================

 Visit http://CyberChimps.com for more information and instructions.